tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 backend server.
 It forwards all subsequent TLS messages between the client and backend server unmodified.

-If the client-facing server rejected ECH, or if the first ClientHello did not include an "encrypted_client_hello" extension, the client-facing server proceeds with the connection as usual.

 # Compatibility Issues

 Unlike most TLS extensions, placing the SNI value in an ECH extension is not